What is Erasmus?

 Student and Staff Mobility

 Students in Higher Education may spend a study period in another participating country in the framework of agreed arrangements between universities.
-They generally receive a grant to help offset the 'mobility costs' of studying in another country, such as travel, language preparation and differences in the cost of living.
-Their award depends on several elements which vary from Country to Country.
+They generally receive a grant to help offset the 'mobility costs' of studying in another country, such as travel and differences in the cost of living.
+Their award depends on several elements which vary from country to country.

 Full academic recognition for the study period carried out abroad must be ensured before departure, generally by the means of an ECTS Learning Agreement (now used by more than 1000 institutions across Europe).